 seize it, if it contains a single image that they consider to be indecent.
 This could mean that you lose your home because you own something you bought legally in a high street shop.

-which they intend to play on the way.
+songs, which they intend to play on the way.
 This DVD was bought quite legally in the UK high street and has been classified (censored) by the BBFC and your children are old enough to watch it legally.
-On the way back you get stopped by customs officers at Dover
+On the way back you get stopped by customs

-in court, who shows a still of the indecent image from the video and asks the magistrate to judge whether or not it is indecent (not obscene note – just indecent which is a VERY low hurdle to cross and one that Customs have previously said they wouldn't
+barrister in court, who shows a still of the indecent image from the video and asks the magistrate to judge whether or not it is indecent (not obscene note – just indecent which is a VERY low hurdle to cross and one that Customs have previously

 Sounds a bit far fetched doesn't it?
 Britain is (was) the envy of the world in that its legal system is fair and if you bought the DVD in a high street shop then you assume its legal to own and re-import.